-Due to Sarah's many years of practice and large clientele base, she is not taking new clients right now, except for pre and postnatal-care clients.
+Due to Sarah's many years of practice and large clientele base, she is not taking new clients right now.

-As of February 2020 I have enrolled in school to become a Dr in Functional Medicine.
-As a Dr in Functional Medicine I will help patients find the root cause of their illness or disease.
-Once the issue is identified we can then look at ways to heal through healthy lifestyle changes like diet and exercise.
-I look forward to incorporating massage into my practice as I continue to help clients improve the quality of their lives.
+In February 2020 I began studying to become a Dr in Functional Medicine.
+As a Dr in Functional Medicine I will help patients find the root cause of their illness and disease with a focus on hormone health.
+Once the issue is identified, we can then look at ways to heal through healthy lifestyle changes like diet and exercise.
+I look forward to incorporating massage, yoga and healthier habits into my practice as I continue to help clients improve the quality of their lives.

 Born and raised in Oldham County, Nikki recognized from a young age that food is a “cure all”.